telerik/blazor-docs/_contentTemplates/common/general-info.md

 #vs-code-x-download
-You can get the extention:
+You can get the extension:

 * from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TelerikInc.blazortemplatewizard)